JohnV9430/netflix-bigquery-analysis/readme.md

 ---

 ## 🛠 Tools Used
+- Kaggle – Source of the dataset
-- Google BigQuery
+- Google BigQuery – Data storage, querying, and analysis
-- SQL
-- Google Sheets (for visualization)
-- GitHub
+- BigQuery Visualization – Used to explore trends and patterns

 ---